harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/wiz-scanner-reference.md

   #### Prerequisites

-	- [Harness text secrets](/docs/platform/secrets/add-use-text-secrets) for your Wiz access ID and access token
+	- [Harness text secrets](/docs/platform/secrets/add-use-text-secrets) if your image registry requires an access Id and access token

 	- [Harness text secrets](/docs/platform/secrets/add-use-text-secrets) for your `client-id` and `client-secret` shared by Wiz, if your registry requires authentication